Pro-Viz Cycling Jacket

 Pro-viz have a wide range of products such as jackets, gilets, caps, gloves, backpack covers, and arm / wrist bands amongst other things but in this review we have specifically looked at the Mens Reflect 360 Cycling Jacket.

-In daylight the jacket looks nothing more than a plain grey jacket but once the sun goes down the jacket really comes in to its own.
-The highly reflective layer in the jacket will reflect even the merest hint of light with an almost magnifying effect making the wearer glow, and providing a large area of light for other road users to see.
+In daylight the jacket looks nothing more than a plain grey jacket, but once the sun goes down, the jacket really comes in to its own.
+The highly reflective layer in the jacket will reflect even the merest hint of light with an almost magnifying effect, making the wearer glow, and providing a large area of light for other road users to see.
 One of the advantages of the full jacket over a gilet is that any hand signals are far more visible.

 Overall Score: 9/10